On some families of Gushel-Mukai fourfolds: Preliminaries

 We have a \emph{period map} $\mathfrak{p}:\mathcal M_4^{GM}\to\mathcal{D}$ to a $20$-dimensional quasi-projective variety $\mathcal D$, which is dominant with irreducible $4$-dimensional fibers (see \cite[Corollary 6.3]{DK3}).

 For a very general GM fourfold $[X]\in \mathcal M_4^{GM}$, the natural inclusion

 of middle Hodge groups is an equality.
 A GM fourfold $X$ is said to be \emph{special} if the inclusion \eqref{naturalInclusion} is strict.
 This means that the fourfold $X$ contains a surface whose cohomology class ``does not come'' from the Grassmannian $\mathbb{G}(1,4)$.
+The set of special GM fourfolds is called the Noether--Lefschetz locus.

 Special GM fourfolds correspond to a countable union of hypersurfaces $\bigcup_d \mathcal{D}_d\subset \mathcal{D}$, labelled by the integers $d\geq 10$ with $d\equiv 0,2$, or $4$ (mod $8$) (see \cite[Lemma~6.1]{DIM}).
 The hypersurface $\mathcal{D}_d\subset\mathcal D$ is irreducible if $d\equiv 0$ (mod $4$), and it has two irreducible components $\mathcal D_d'$ and $\mathcal D_d''$ if $d\equiv 2$ (mod $8$) (see \cite[Corollary~6.3]{DIM}); the same holds true for the hypersurface $\mathfrak{p}^{-1}(\mathcal{D}_d)\subset\mathcal{M}_4^{GM}$.